richardoppiyo/richardoppiyo/README.md

 ### Hi there 👋

-I'm Richard Opiyo, I am a Full Stack Software Engineer/ Systems Developer.
+I'm Richard Opiyo, a Full Stack Software Engineer/ Systems Developer.
 I graduated from @microverseinc as a Full-Stack developer.
 I Spend most of time coding outstanding projects and learning new technologies.